You’ve read about the many science-based benefits of meditation and wonder if it’s for you.

 Three months after the retreat's conclusion, the researchers discovered increased activity in 220 genes associated with immunity.
 Among these were 68 genes specific to what is called “interferon signaling,” a process essential for defending against chronic conditions such as cancer, MS and COVID.

 For centuries spiritual teachers have taught that being in the moment is the only way to find genuine happiness.
 They also teach the value of meditation for this purpose.

-If meditation helps practitioners be happier and more in the moment, its use should be associated with decreased activity in the DMN.
+If meditation helps practitioners to be happier and more in the moment, its use should be associated with decreased DMN activity.